Kidnapped (American TV series)

-Kidnapped is an American crime drama television series created by Jason Smilovic, which aired on NBC from September 20, 2006, to August 11, 2007.
+Kidnapped is an American crime drama television series created by Jason Smilovic and produced by Sony Pictures Television, which aired on NBC from September 20, 2006, to August 11, 2007.

 Overview

 The series premise planned to feature a new kidnapping each season, with a core continuing cast who investigated the kidnappings, and additional cast members who changed each season, consisting of the kidnappers and the people affected.
 The show told the story from the discrete points of view of the victim, the parents, the investigators, and the kidnappers.

 The core cast included ex-FBI operative Knapp (Jeremy Sisto) offering privately contracted services to retrieve kidnapping victims, his technologically adept coordinator and assistant Turner (Carmen Ejogo), and FBI Agent Latimer King (Delroy Lindo).

 Timothy Hutton and Dana Delany co-starred as an affluent New York couple whose teenage son Leopold (Will Denton) is abducted.
 Other characters included Gutman (Mädchen Amick) and "The Accountant" (James Urbaniak), Leopold's bodyguard (and King's brother-in-law) Virgil Hayes (Mykelti Williamson), and FBI agents played by Linus Roache and Michael Mosley.